ESA-EarthCODE/documentation/pages/Getting started with EarthCODE/index.md

 ## Step 4: Start Experimenting with EarthCODE
 Once you’ve understood your role and the resources available, it's time to experiment!
 Use EarthCODE’s tools and platforms to enhance your projects.
 Bring visibility to your research by experimenting with data, workflows, and collaborative features.
 This step is all about applying what you've learned and experimenting with real data in EarthCODE, contributing to the ecosystem through hands-on work.

+1. **Open the EarthCODE Portal**
+   Sign in with your GitHub account at <https://earthcode.esa.int> to:
+   - Access the Open Science Catalog to browse and download curated Earth‑observation datasets
+   - Explore the platforms offered by EarthCODE and make a NoR request to start doing science on it
+   - Find out more about the project, current news and upcoming events

+2. **Onboard your project**
+   - Post a brief introduction, information about your project and questions you have in the `Technical Suppoort` category of the [EarthCODE Forum](https://discourse-earthcode.eox.at/c/technical-support/8).
+   - Get in touch for onboarding support, fill in the short contact form at <https://earthcode.esa.int/contact> or e‑mail **earth-code@esa.int**.

+3. **Troubleshooting**
+   If you hit a snag, check the [Common Issues & Solutions](./Troubleshooting%20and%20Support.md#common-issues-and-solutions) section first.
+   Still stuck?
+Ask in the forum or drop us a line at the support address above.